Lotus Liu (Lotus Long) and Mr. Moto (Peter Lorre) in "Mysterious Mr. Moto"

 by Anne Sharp

-I’d like to know more about Mr. Moto’s love life, but nobody in the know is telling.
+I’d like to know more about Mr. Moto’s love life, but nobody's telling.
 Not John P. Marquand, the novelist who created Mr. Moto, and certainly not the people who put together the Twentieth Century Fox Moto films starring Peter Lorre.
 So, in regards to sex and Mr. Moto, I’ll just have to fill in the naked spots myself.

 Given Moto’s many similarities to James Bond–slick wardrobe, license to kill, unlimited travel expenses, and general air of detached bemusement–it’s too bad his makers didn’t go the whole route and give him a visible libido.
 True, his first adventures appeared in “The Saturday Evening Post,” which may be why Marquand seldom described Moto doing anything that couldn’t be drawn by Norman Rockwell.
 But however businesslike and soft-spoken, Marquand’s Moto is no wuss.
 With his shrewd knowledge of the ways of international espionage and samurai code of ethics, Moto serves as an Iron John figure to the wishy-washy American heroes of the Moto novels, guiding them with fatherly wisdom and tact through their exotic Pacific Rim adventures with bad guys and dangerous women.
 As for Moto’s personal life, other than his loyalty to Emperor Hirohito and hobby of helping out American slackers in peril, Marquand deliberately says nothing of it.